Previous dayFebruary 10, 2026Next day

 33.8 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 33 km WSW of Hope, Alaska at 21:35 UTC on February 10, 2026.
-At a depth of 33.8 km, the event was shallow crustal.
+A magnitude 2.3 seismic event took place 33 km WSW of Hope, Alaska on February 10, 2026 at 21:35 UTC.
+The hypocenter lay at 33.8 km, placing this in the shallow crustal category.
 Geolocation places the event at 60.753°N, -150.150°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10